Dialog: Function-Block: Spring

 1.See How to Open a dialog

-Note: It is not necessary to connect a wire to the input-connector or from the output-connectors of the Spring FB.
-The input and output-connectors provide extra functionality - see Here
+It is not necessary to connect wires to the input or output-connectors of the Spring FB.
+The input and output-connectors provide extra functionality - see here

 The Spring dialog is now open.